 The Survey Process Flow Chart illustrates a staff member’s involvement in conducting surveys.
 More information about Griffith‘s approach and approval process surrounding surveys of its staff and student populations can be found in the Policy on Surveying of Griffith Students and Staff.

 UniForum is a general staff benchmarking activity to assess and improve efficiency and effectiveness.
-At Griffith, UniForum is sponsored by Colin McAndrew, Vice President (Corporate Services) and is administered through Planning Services.
-2017 will be the sixth year of Griffith's participation and currently there are 24 universities across Australia and New Zealand participating in the annual program and 18 universities from the UK’s Russell Group.
+At Griffith, UniForum is sponsored by Peter Bryant, Vice President (Corporate Services) and is administered through Analytics, Planning and Data.
+2019 will be the ninth year of Griffith's participation and currently there are 24 universities across Australia and New Zealand participating in the annual program and 18 universities from the UK’s Russell Group.

-The UniForum survey provides OPS with important insights into operations and assists in making informed decisions relating to areas such as service delivery costs, organisation design, process redesign and investment priorities.
+The UniForum survey provides APD with important insights into operations and assists in making informed decisions relating to areas such as service delivery costs, organisation design, process redesign and investment priorities.

 Griffith uses UniForum data to inform continuous improvement initiatives across the University.
 Griffith then works with other universities to understand where the approach to delivering services is the same or different to others and what could be done in the future to improve the provision and resourcing of support services.